erlangsen/MNIST/README.md

 # MNIST

-My Learning script with CNN using Mnist datastes.
+My Learning scripts with Neural Network in Mnist.